prabhavnegi/Express-server-jwt/README.md

 ## Express-server-jwt
   This project was made for learning Express , mongodb Atlas , jwt and passport.

-  🟢 It is a simple api which which we can use to get users and add them.
+  🟢 It is a simple api which which can get user's basic details and add them.

   🟢 The user can then login with their credentials and it will authenticate and then authorized you a jwt token.